SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD CDM-625 SNMP.md

 Use this page to get information about the statistics provided by the device.

-- **Interfaces** table:Information about status and speed rates provided by the device's interfaces.
+- **Interfaces** table: Information about status and speed rates provided by the device's interfaces.
 - **Ethernet Statistics** table: Ethernet ingress/egress statistics for each port.
 - **WAN Statistics** page button: Opens a page with cumulative WAN traffic information.
 These status values are only available when the device is working in *Local* mode (see "Config - Utilities" section above).
 - **PTP Statistics** page button: Opens a page with data intended to troubleshoot PTP operational issues.
 These status values are only available when the device is working in *Local* mode (see "Config - Utilities" section above).